 Why touchscreens are better regarded than Apps.

-Apps and touchscreens: Whilst the functional result (in terms of control) might be similar in many cases, there are plenty of differences otherwise: The most obvious distinguishing aspect being that touchscreens mount to / near the structure under their sphere of influence, whereas Apps can be installed to / on / in any smart device.
+Whilst the functional result (in terms of control) might be similar for touchscreens vs apps in many cases, there are plenty of differences otherwise.
+The most obvious distinguishing aspect being that touchscreens mount to or near the structure under their sphere of influence, whereas Apps can be installed to, on or in any smart device.
 There are some other differences also, have a look right here at what ElectronicHouse magazine has to say regarding these differences, and some pros and cons of both formats.

 The good news is that touchscreens come in many shapes and sizes so they can match / enhance your decor.
 Again, here at 5thCorner, because we’re all frustrated designers, we strive to ensure these things look good when they go in.